Use culturally appropriate and respectful language when writing with, for or about First Nations Australians.

 A common misconception is if people have fair skin or live in a city they can’t be a First Nations Australian person.
 This could not be more wrong.
 For a long time, policies dictated to Aboriginal and Torres Strait Islander peoples who they could marry, and where they could live.
 Terms like ‘half-caste’ or ‘part Aboriginal’ reflect these policies.
 These terms are deeply offensive and hurtful.

 Peoples were also forcibly removed to other locations.
-Every location in Australia, remote, regional or urban, there are traditional custodians.
+In every location in Australia, remote, regional or urban, there are traditional custodians.
 There may also be many different peoples currently living there.
 When writing about any particular place, make sure to be inclusive of all First Nations peoples living on country.

 Naming protocols are complicated, specificity is often more respectful